 In verses 10-13, when Abraham was afraid for his life and he and Sarai lied to the people of the land.
 He did not trust God to keep His promise.

-In Genesis 16:1-2, Abraham again was tempted to have a child with an maid, this time he did not trust enough to wait on God and listened to the voice of Sarai, not God.
+In Genesis 16:1-2, Abraham again was tempted to have a child with a maid, this time he did not trust enough to wait on God and listened to the voice of his wife Sarai and not God.

 In Genesis 22:1-18, the last temptation, God shows Abraham how much he had grown.